Latest Web Design Trends You Need to Follow in 20153 Min Read

 This is not simply about choosing the most suitable typeface to get the information across, but instead concentrating on the shapes and the feelings the type can dictate, focusing on the mood and atmosphere of a site.

 With so many sites vying for our attention, a good strong statement can help you stand out from the crowd.
 Some sites make simple statements that sum themselves up and capture their intended audience.
 Using typography in a creative way can be especially powerful as it questions the user’s predefined notion of how text is generally used.

-Flat design has become increasingly popular because it looks great at both large and small sizes and large blocks of fun, vibrant colour look particularly great on high resolution screens.
+Flat design has become increasingly popular because it looks great with both large and small sizes and large blocks of fun, the vibrant colour looks particularly great on high-resolution screens.

 Parallax is a distinct visual effect that has recently become very popular in modern web design.
 Many sites now feature parallax scrolling to create the sense of distance and depth within a page or site.
 The code uses dynamic background and foreground elements to give a layered effect and make the site appear three dimensional.